 The defending champions kick things off at their fortress, the Chinnaswamy Stadium.
 This will be RCB’s first match as title holders, a sentence that still feels surreal after 17 years of waiting.
 Expect the stadium to be absolutely electric.

-MI vs KKR – Five-Time Champs Collide (March 29, Mumbai)
+MI vs KKR – Heavyweights Clash (March 29, Mumbai)

-RCB vs CSK – The Southern Derby (April 5, Bengaluru)
+RCB vs CSK – Southern Derby (April 5, Bengaluru)

-MI vs RCB – The Phase 1 Finale (April 12, Mumbai)
+MI vs RCB – Blockbuster Clash (April 12, Mumbai)

 Playoff Structure